wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#errorsbystatuscode">ErrorsByStatusCode</a></td>
 <td>

-Returns hit count for each error response code (401, 404, 500, etc.) for each API within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Returns the hit count for each error response code (401, 404, and 500 etc.,) for each API within the specified time range for the given combination of tenant ID, environment ID, and organization ID.

 </td>
 </tr>